josialfg/bitt-metronome/README.md

 ## Note

-Built with the help of **Claude** (Claude Code) as part of a university assignment exploring AI-assisted development — then shaped, revision by revision, into a tool I use for real.
+Built with the help of **Claude** (Claude Code) as part of a university assignment exploring AI-assisted development. then shaped, revision by revision, into a tool I use for real.